Featured Post

 During an era when tug boats on the Siuslaw River operated at all hours of the night, the bridge tender (Tiny Marsh) would initiate a siren prior to lifting the draw bridge for boats to pass.
 The night of March 27, 1964 began like any other, but...

-From Telephone to Telegraph in Florence
+From Telegraph to Telephone in Florence

 The Family Behind the Phone Company “We’ve come a long way” may be an old saying, yet it sums up the evolution of long-distance communication from the days of telegraph messages to telephone.
 As more folks began to settle in the Siuslaw area, it...